-We’ve seen a fresh wave of challenges for the automotive supplier base in 2022, which may well persist into 2023.
+We saw a fresh wave of challenges for the automotive supplier base in 2022, which could persist.
 Supplier distress levels spiked significantly in the first half of 2022, pressuring already-thin margins.
 According to a PwC analysis, the number of suppliers showing signs of distress increased to 42% in the first half of 2022 from 27% in 2021 — particularly in the powertrain and interior segments.

-As OEMs and suppliers head into 2023, they will likely continue to face macroeconomic challenges, including stubborn inflation, rising interest rates, unpredictable fuel and commodity pricing, ongoing supply chain constraints, and labor and talent shortages.
+As OEMs and suppliers wade into 2024, they will need to prepare for the prospects of facing continued macroeconomic challenges, including inflationary and recessionary pressures, relatively high interest rates, unpredictable fuel and commodity pricing, supply-chain challenges, and labor and talent shortages.

 All of these trends are squeezing supplier margins and cash reserves and that’s restricting the ability to deploy the capital needed for growth, which will likely require many companies to recalibrate their short- and mid-term plans — a playbook we call “repair, rethink and re-energize.”